Common Chimney Repairs You Might Encounter

 Repairing the Firebox

-When discussing the firebox, sometimes referred to as the heat exchanger, it is important top know that the number one reason it fails is age.
-The firebox takes a lot of heat and dangerous chemicals that take their toll on the unit over time.
-If you do a DIY or temporary fix on a badly functioning firebox you might be setting yourself and your family up for a disaster.
+When discussing the firebox, sometimes referred to as the heat exchanger, it is important to know that the number one reason it fails is age.
+The firebox is subjected to a lot of heat and dangerous chemicals that take their toll on the unit over time.
+If you do a DIY or temporary fix on a badly functioning firebox, you might be setting yourself and your family up for a disaster.
 Once the firebox is cleaned, if you don’t know or can’t see how dangerous the existing damage could be, please consult us to ensure fire safety in your home.
-If you visualize fire and smoke like water you will understand that they seek out cracks and holes to slip in and out of causing all sort of potential problems including CO2 Poisoning.
+If you visualize fire and smoke like water you will understand that they seek out cracks and holes to slip in and out of causing all sorts of potential problems including carbon monoxide poisoning.
 This is why it is imperative that all cracks are sealed.
 You want to avoid letting damaging materials inside the neighboring walls at all costs.

-As briefly mentioned, CO2 Poisoning is emitted during the burning process.
+As briefly mentioned, dangerous gases are emitted during the burning process.
 It’s the firebox that contains these poisons and directs them towards the vent so they can be taken up and out of the chimney system safely into the atmosphere.
 It is estimated that 170 people a year die from non-automobile related carbon monoxide poisoning in their homes.
 You can see that it is very important to make sure repairs are done correctly.
 That is why we specialize in firebox repairs.

 Flue Liner Replacement and Repairs

 Many older homes have clay liners that deteriorate over time.
-They have a tendency to crack, chip and sometimes even break leaving cracks and seams where the rising smoke up the chimney system can escape into the walls of your home.
-The CO2 Poisoning that is naturally emitted and carried up and out the chimney with the smoke will escape into those cracks if not repaired.
-There is a product called HeatShield® that is an affordable and viable option for those homeowners who have the old style clay flue liners.
-Of course, if the liner is too badly damaged then replacing it with a stainless steel liner is the recommended option.
+They have a tendency to crack, chip and sometimes even break, leaving cracks and seams where the smoke rising up the chimney system can escape into the walls of your home.
+The carbon monoxide that is naturally emitted and carried up and out the chimney with the smoke will escape into those cracks if they are not repaired.
+A product called HeatShield® is an affordable and viable option for those homeowners who have the old style clay flue liners.
+Of course, if the liner is too badly damaged, then replacing it with a stainless steel liner is the recommended option.

 Chimney Flashing Repair